Lyhab/LibraryApp/README.md

 First, team leader needs to fork the project and then let your team members to clone your project.

-- `backlog`: List all tasks in one plac
+- `backlog`: List all tasks in one place
 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.